luccosta/UR3-CoppeliaSim-API/README.md

 At the moment the API just counts with 3 methods:

 run_coppelia() - Start all Coppelia functionalities

-joint_values(thetas) - Send joint position values to the Robot
+joint_values(thetas) - Send joint position values to the Robot, receive has input an list with 6 values in radians

+stop_simulation() - Ends all Coppelia functionalities

 ## Remote API files